Ragi Idli | Finger Millet Idli step-by-step recipe with photos.

 - Heat a tawa/griddle

-- Take a ladle full of batter and pour it in the center of the tawa.
+- Take a ladle full of batter and pour it in the centre of the tawa.
 Using the ladle or a small bowl gently spread the batter in a circular motion

 - Pour a teaspoon of oil or ghee onto the dosa